 - Pour a teeny bit of oil in a skillet, heat to medium-high, and cook for a few minutes on each side until you're left with a golden crust.
 All that's left is to pile them high with every veggie you can get your hands on, slather them in taco aioli, wrap them in leafy green lettuce or a fluffy bun, and commence face-plantage.

 - Ready to freeze?

 - Simply cook the burgers per instructions above, allow to cool a bit, and then freeze [spaced] on a plate or cookie sheet.
 Once they've had a chance to partially freeze you can wrap them individually and pile them in baggies or your favorite airtight container for fast food without the freaky ingredients.
 To re-heat, simply pop on a baking sheet in the oven for about 18-20 minutes at 400 F.

-To freeze, simply cook the burgers per instructions above, allow to cool a bit, and then freeze [spaced] on a plate or cookie sheet.
+These Mexican Veggie Burgers are totally freezer-friendly!
+To freeze, simply cook the burgers per instructions above, allow to cool a bit, and then freeze, spaced, on a plate or cookie sheet.
 Once they’ve had a chance to partially freeze you can wrap them individually and pile them in baggies or your favorite airtight container for fast food without the freaky ingredients.
 To re-heat, simply pop on a baking sheet in the oven for about 18-20 minutes at 400F.

 If you get a chance to try these tasty mexican veggie burgers let me know!

 You can leave me a comment here (love checking those daily!) or tag @peasandcrayons #peasandcrayons on Instagram so I can happy dance over your creation!
 I can’t wait to see what you whip up!